johnmackintosh/NHS_R/README.md

 5 - follow me on Twitter @_johnmackintosh

-6 - Feel free to get in contact via my firstname dot mysurname dot nhs dot net
+6 - Feel free to get in contact via my firstname dot mysurname at nhs dot net